BabylonJS/Documentation/content/extensions/WebGPU/webGPUStatus.md

 ## Make it fast: Optimizations
 We need to implement some specific mechanisms / features to get the most of our implementation:
 * ~~Add a cache for the render pipelines~~ Done
-* Add a cache for the binding groups: In progress
+* ~~Add a cache for the binding groups~~ Done
-* Use render bundles to improve performances
+* Use render bundles to improve performances: In progress
 * Use compute shaders
   * To perform some conversions when reading data from buffers
   * To replace the existing min/max computation code